 A little while later we cross paths with some new hikers and with giant grins on our faces start into our own warning, “So…”

 Hiking the Teton Crest Trail – String Lake

 At 5 miles on the day’s journey of hiking the Teton Crest Trail, the path returned to a moderate descent and at 5.5 miles we arrived at the juncture for the String Lake Picnic Area/TH.
 Either direction from the split can lead to the String Lake Trailhead in about the same amount of distance.
 We took the left turn towards the Leigh Lake Outlet.
 The path leading this direction not only crosses over the outlet but also skirts the eastern side of String Lake with better views of the mountains.
 In better weather conditions the Teton Range rises majestically above the lake but on this day the peaks were shrouded in mystery by the low clouds.

 One of the Best Backpacking Journeys

 After crossing over the Leigh Lake Outlet, the final mile of the journey along the lakeshore is all but flat.
-This is a nice cool down and a nice way to end such an epic journey of hiking the Teton Crest Trail.
-We strolled back into the String Lake parking lot that we had left 5 days earlier with great memories of our 47-mile long adventure.
+This is a nice cooldown and a beautiful way to end such an epic journey of hiking the Teton Crest Trail.
+We strolled back into the String Lake parking lot that we had left 5 days earlier with great memories of our 47-mile-long adventure.
 We think of this journey as having been bookended by moose.
 Moose encounters on the first day and last with a whole lot of beautiful terrain and even a bear sighting in between.
 Not many trips have better scenery and none of ours have had better close encounters with large wildlife.
 This type of journey isn’t for everyone but for us it sits squarely amongst the best backpacking trips we’ve ever taken.